OPAL Functions

 | percentiledisc | Deprecated alias of percentile_disc. |

-| stddev | Calculate the standard deviation across the group. |
+| stddev | Computes the standard deviation of a numeric-or-duration column across each group (or window frame). |

 | string_agg | Returns concatenated input values, separated by the delimiter. |